aayushdangol16/Reverse-shell-by-rubber-ducky/README.md

 10. Copy `boot.py` from your clone to the root of your Pico.
 11. Copy `duckyinpython.py`, `code.py`, `webapp.py`, `wsgiserver.py` to the root folder of the Pico.
 ## Setting up an attacker server and a Ducky script
+Upload the Windows reverse PowerShell payload (ayush.bat) to your server; in my case, I have uploaded it to GitHub.<br><br>
+Create Ducky script